Comparative Study of Differentially Private Data Synthesis Methods: Differentially Private Data Synthesis (DIPS)

 with Var$(\bar{\beta})$ estimated by

-where $B= \sum_{i=1}^m (\hat{\beta}_j-\bar{\beta})^2 /(m-1)$ (between-set variability) and $W=m^{-1}\sum_{j=1}^m v^2_j$ (average per-set variability); and tests and confidence intervals are based on
+where $B= \sum_{j=1}^m (\hat{\beta}_j-\bar{\beta})^2 /(m-1)$ (between-set variability) and $W=m^{-1}\sum_{j=1}^m v^2_j$ (average per-set variability); and tests and confidence intervals are based on

-The variance combination rule given in Eqn (\ref{eqn:var}) was proposed by \citet{reiter2003} for dealing with inferences in the context of partial synthesis without DP. \citet{liu2016model} proved that the combination rule still applies in the case of the MODIPS approach and differs only in what the between-set variability $B$ comprises: $B$ in MODIPS has one additional source of variability from sanitizing $\s$ compared to the MS approach without DP.
-Due to this, inferences from synthesized data via the MODIPS approach will be less precise than those from non-DP MS approaches without DP -- a price paid for DP guarantee.
-Though not formally proved, it is expected Eqns (\ref{eqn:mean}) to (\ref{eqn:test}) also apply in the MD synthesizer and other DIPS approaches that use multiple set releases to account for sanitization and synthesis uncertainty, though the sources that compose $B$ might differ.
+The formal proof of the variance combination rule for the MODIPS approach can be found in \citet{liu2016model}.
+Eqn (\ref{eqn:var}) coincides with the variance combination rule in \citet{reiter2003} for obtaining inferences from multiply synthetic sets in the context of non-DP setting for partial synthesis, but the components of the between-set variability $B$ difference in these two cases: $B$ in MODIPS has one more source of variability from sanitizing $\s$ compared to the non-DP MS approach.
+Due to this, inferences from synthesized data via the MODIPS approach will be less precise than those from non-DP MS approaches -- a price paid for the DP guarantee.
+Though not formally proved, it is expected Eqns (\ref{eqn:mean}) to (\ref{eqn:test}) also apply in the Multinomial-Dirichlet synthesizer and other DIPS approaches that use multiple set releases to account for sanitization and synthesis uncertainty, though the sources that compose $B$ might differ.